mapineda/mapineda/README.md

 <!-- ![Marco's GitHub stats](https://github-readme-stats.vercel.app/api?username=mapineda&show_icons=true&theme=gotham) -->
 ___
-* disclaimer : * some links may be affiliate links and I receive a commision to go towards further education.
+**disclaimer** some links may be affiliate links and I receive a commision to go towards further education.
 Thank you.